-The Housing Program works to provide housing solutions that enable Saudi families to own and benefit from suitable houses based on their personal needs and financial capabilities and improve housing conditions for current and future generations through the provision of suitable and guaranteed financing solutions.
-This is in parallel with increasing the supply of housing units at reasonable prices within record time, implementing programs specialized in securing housing for the society’s underprivileged, developing and improving the legislative and regulative environment for the housing sector, and maximizing the sector's impact on the overall economy.
+The Housing Program works to provide housing solutions that enable Saudi families to own and benefit from suitable houses based on their personal needs and financial capabilities.
+The program also seeks to improve housing conditions for current and future generations through the provision of suitable and guaranteed financing solutions.
+This is in parallel with increasing the supply of housing units at reasonable prices within record time, and the implementation of programs specialized in securing housing for the society’s underprivileged.
+In addition, it develops and improves the legislative and regulatory environment for the housing sector, thus maximizing the sector's impact on the overall economy.

 The Housing Program was launched in 2018, with the aim of creating a vibrant environment for families and society as a whole.
-Since its launch, the program focused on setting new standards for the development of the housing sector in order to enable citizens to obtain various housing options, which support increasing the percentage of Saudi families that own houses.
+Since its launch, the program focused on setting new standards for the development of the housing sector in order to enable citizens to obtain various housing options.
+This support will increase the percentage of Saudi families that own houses.

 In the previous stage, the program accomplished significant success, as it was able to facilitate procedures of immediate entitlement for citizens to real-estate, instead of the 15-year waiting period, which doubled the movement of supply and demand in the program and its housing options and contributed to increasing the ownership rate from 47% in 2017 to 60% in 2020.